Hew-ux/batocera-assets/splash-screens/README.md

 Batocera's official loading splash images and videos.
 Also included here are the website banners and logos based off of them.
 Source files are SVGs.
 You will need the Urba font installed to view the SVG files properly.

+Customise your splash screen: https://wiki.batocera.org/splash_boot

+Alternative designs are available in the alternatives folder.

 banner-simple.png - For use with small banners that require clarity over presentation.
 This has a lot of the post-effects removed to appear more legibly at smaller rendering resolutions.

 banner-icon.png - For use as Batocera's avatar/display picture/user profile picture.
 This has a lot of the post-effects removed to appear more legibly at smaller rendering resolutions.